afcarl/fss17/examples/README.md

 - Explore different kernels of Support Vector Machine.
 - Explian how we should choose the kernel.

+Bonus: get the KNN and SVM visualization after PCA.

 ## Submission
 - Create a folder in your repo named as `workshop`.
 - Complete the TODOs and get the **code** and **figures** uploaded in the `workshop` folder with your unity id as file names(i.e. unityID.py, unityID.png, unityID.md).